Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 Potato - Butter, Salt, and Onion, with milk and salt and pepper added is the classic simple Irish Potato Soup.
 It grows FAR beyond that, and we always add Mir Poi, Poultry Seasoning (just a bit), often Chicken Broth if we have it, and we thicken it with flour.
 We also ALWAYS add meat (ham, bacon, smoked sausage, breakfast sausage, etc), and often add corn.
 It can be anything from a light side dish, to a full hearty main dish.

 Bean - Bean soups require the beans to be overcooked, to get the thickness and brothiness from the beans (and so we digest them well without indigestion).
 They work well with onions, bacon, ham, and other strong flavors, and a little heat complements them well.
+Bay Leaf is also a classic flavoring for bean soups.
 Remember, Great Northern and Cannelini beans are NOT the same as Navy or Small White - they have a stronger flavor, more like Kidney beans only less pleasant.
 Many people try to use them interchangeably and they do NOT taste the same, you can RUIN your recipe by using Great Northern or Cannelini beans instead of the Navy or Small White that you ought to be using.
 Pinto and Pink are the most inoffensive of beans for heavier flavors, with Small White or Navy being the standard for lighter flavored dishes.
 Garbanzos can be added to many soups, but Black Eyed Peas, and Fava beans should not be used unless you like their taste and know how to use them in a way that won't conflict with the flavor of the soup.
 Lentil and Split Pea soups are also popular, but remember, many people are allergic to Lentils.
 When you want just a little beans added to a beef or sausage soup, try Kidney or Black Beans.
 They have a stronger beany flavor that works well when you need just a little added to the dish.
+Tepary Beans are also a nice touch, and the cook faster since they are so small.

 Notice